CubicFNM/CubicFNM/README.md

 - 👋 Hi, I’m @kevinlara775
 - 👀 I’m interested in learning to code so I can decide what to focus on for my career.
+- 🧠 I know Python.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning C++.
 - 💞️ I’m looking to collaborate on any projects I may need help with.
-- 📫 How to reach me: kevin.rodriguez7705@gmail.com
+- 📫 How to reach me: kevin.rodriguez7705@gmail.com / kevinlara@skiff.com

 <!---
 kevinlara775/kevinlara775 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.